Tehsurfer/MAPcore-Documentation/source/MouseBrainStemLungs.rst

    :width: 91%
    :align: center

-Here is an **introductory video** which explains how an anatomically based 3D thoracic shape of the lungs are generated.
+Below is an **introductory video** which explains how an anatomically based 3D thoracic shape of the lungs are generated.

 .. raw:: html